H3-Apps/HueSurf/README.md

 ## Building from Source

 HueSurf uses a **patch-based build system** that downloads Chromium source and applies HueSurf modifications (patches) during build time.
-This keeps our repository lightweight (it's only large beacause of assets) while enabling full customization.
+This keeps our repository lightweight (it's only large beacaus[...]

 **Quick Start:**
 ```bash